Chart Color Schemes

 Carine has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified seven projects expected to impact the region.
-Notable ones are Beachside Quarter, Carine Regional Open Space Sports Lighting Upgrade, Karrinyup Bus Depot Transformation, and Smart Freeway Mitchell Southbound.
-The following list details those most relevant.
+The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified seven such projects that are expected to impact the area.
+Notable projects include Beachside Quarter, Carine Regional Open Space Sports Lighting Upgrade, Karrinyup Bus Depot Transformation, and Smart Freeway Mitchell Southbound.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.